francescogra/DeepLearningExam/README.md

-# DeepLearningExam
+# Deep Learning Exam Project - University of Catania

+## Project Title
-# The meccano dataset: Action recognition from egocentric videos in an industrial-like domain
+**The meccano dataset: Action recognition from egocentric videos in an industrial-like domain**

 ![alt text](https://github.com/francescogra/DeepLearningExam/blob/main/slide1.png)

+## Project Overview
-The objective of this project is to test and analyse two advanced neural network models for the recognition of human actions through video analysis, using the MECCANO dataset.
+This repository contains the exam project for the Deep Learning course on Artificial Intelligence at the University of Catania.
+The objective of this project is to test and analyse two advanced **neural network models** for the **recognition of human actions** through **video analysis**, using the MECCANO dataset.
 Wearable cameras allow images and videos to be captured from the user's perspective, offering a new dimension for understanding human behaviour in egocentric contexts, particularly in industrial environments.
 Action recognition consists of determining the action performed by the camera wearer from an egocentric video segment.
 The objective is to assign the correct action class to the video segment, using RGB frames as input.
-This project compares the performance of two neural network models: the SlowFast model (SLOWFAST_8x8_R50_MECCANO) and the newer MViT model (MVITv2_S_16x4).
+This project compares the performance of two neural network models: the SlowFast model **(SLOWFAST_8x8_R50_MECCANO)** and the newer MViT model **(MVITv2_S_16x4)**.
 The models were not developed from scratch, but were used to test and analyse the results, comparing their performance to assess the effectiveness of each approach in the context of action recognition.

 ![alt text](https://github.com/francescogra/DeepLearningExam/blob/main/slide2.png)